Asalambikai

 Asalambikai, also known as Pandithai Asalambikai Ammaiyar, was a Tamil scholar and an orator associated with Indian National Congress.

 Early life and education

 Asalambikai Ammaiyar was born on 16 July 1875 in Thirukovilur, North Arcot District.
-Married at the tender age of 8, she was widowed by the age of 11.
+Married at the age of 8, she was widowed by the age of 11.
 Despite these early personal challenges, she pursued her education at home, studying Tamil literature and the Puranas under the guidance of Thiruvaduthurai Adheenam teacher, Subi Ramani Tamburan.

 Involvement in freedom movement

 Asalambikai Ammaiyar was an active participant in the Indian freedom struggle.
 When Gandhi visited Cuddalore on 17 September 1921, Asalambikai met him on behalf of the women's organization of South Arcot district.
 She participated and spoke at the political and religious conferences held at various places like Tiruvannamalai during 1921, 1924 and 1929.
 She was part of the Civil Disobedience movement, advocated for social reforms such as the abolition of untouchability, and agitated against toddy shops.